April 7, 2011 (last updated August 9, 2021)

 Reform efforts in Washington

-The Dodd-Frank Act mainly deals with repurchase funding by assigning oversight to the Federal Reserve, headed by the Federal Reserve chairman, and to the Financial Stability Oversight Council, the new systemic risk regulator headed by the Treasury secretary.
+The Dodd-Frank Act mainly dealt with repurchase funding by assigning oversight to the Federal Reserve, headed by the Federal Reserve chairman, and to the Financial Stability Oversight Council, the new systemic risk regulator headed by the Treasury secretary.
 The future of repo largely hinges on what they do.

 A safety net for the financial markets

-A small but influential group of analysts say some form of the safety net that protects traditional banks – FDIC insurance for deposits, access to low-cost loans from the Federal Reserve discount window and guarantee of interbank payments made over Fedwire, the Fed’s payment system – should be extended permanently to repo and other parts of shadow banking, as it was extended temporarily during the crisis.
+A small but influential group of analysts have said that some form of the safety net that protects traditional banks – FDIC insurance for deposits, access to low-cost loans from the Federal Reserve discount window and guarantee of interbank payments made over Fedwire, the Fed’s payment system – should be extended permanently to repo and other parts of shadow banking, as it was extended temporarily during the crisis.

 – made repo loans to the Primary Dealers to counter the run on repo, especially tri-party repo.
 This amounted to opening the discount window to broker-dealers.
 The Primary Dealer Credit Facility was in effect from March 2008 to February 2010.